Natalie-wan/phase-1-code-challenge/README.md

 - **Show the Result:** Display the grade to the user.

 #### Key Steps
-1. Ask the user to enter marks using prompt().
+1. The user should provide a valid input
 2. Check that the marks are between 0 and 100.
 3. Use if-else statements to determine the grade.